isabella232/data-workbench.en-1/help/home/c-dataset-const-proc/c-data-trans/t-def-transf.md

 ---
 description: You can define data transformations to be applied during either the log processing or transformation phase of dataset construction.
-seo-description: You can define data transformations to be applied during either the log processing or transformation phase of dataset construction.
-seo-title: Defining a Transformation
 solution: Analytics
 title: Defining a Transformation
 topic: Data workbench